sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab3_SimpleAPI/README.md

 ### 2. Validate the function works in Lambda Console

-Click `Save and Test` and configure the test event.
+Click `Save` and configure the test event.
 You can use the "CloudFront Simple Remote Call" event template.

 Specify the following request fields:
 * `"uri": "/api/like"`